alinnman/celestial-navigation/APPDOC.md

-The app has been tested (using the [NOVAS](https://aa.usno.navy.mil/software/novas_info) package) with a large number of various sight reductions, and the expected mean algorithmic error is less than 0.2 nm.
-If you find larger errors you are advised to check you input carefully.
+The app has been tested (using the [NOVAS](https://aa.usno.navy.mil/software/novas_info) package) with a large number of various sight reductions, and the expected mean algorithmic error is around 0.2 nm.
+If you find suspected algorithmic errors larger than 1.0 nm are advised to check you input carefully.
+Be careful to not select **opposing stars** or intersections creating very narrow intersection angles.
 For more information see
 [the documentation](https://github.com/alinnman/celestial-navigation?tab=readme-ov-file#algorithm)